Therapy for Eating Disorders

 Frequently Asked Questions

 • If you find that food, eating, or body image is taking up more space in your life than you want, therapy can provide support, clarity, and tools for change.
-Many clients come to us even if they’ve tried to manage things on their own ( books, podcasts, self-discipline, or even other therapists) or feel unsure about the severity of their symptoms.
+Many clients come to therapy even if they’ve tried to manage things on their own ( books, podcasts, self-discipline, or even other therapists) or feel unsure about the severity of their symptoms.
 You’re welcome here at any stage of your journey.

 • Therapy for eating disorders is highly individualized and moves at a pace that feels safe and sustainable for you.
 Some clients come in for focused work over a few months, especially when symptoms are newer or more situational.
 Others benefit from longer-term therapy that supports deeper healing around food, body image, and the emotional patterns connected to the disorder.
 There’s no one-size-fits-all timeline—your treatment plan will be shaped around your needs, goals, and readiness at each stage of recovery.

 • Yes, if that’s meaningful to you.
-We work with many clients who bring Christian faith, spiritual questions, or religious trauma into the therapy room.
+We work with many clients who bring Christian faith, questions, or religious trauma into the therapy room.
 Your beliefs are honored, and we explore them in a non-dogmatic, reflective way.

 • Yes.
-Eating disorder recovery often benefits from a collaborative team, and we gladly coordinate care with registered dietitians, primary care providers, or specialists involved in your treatment.
+Eating disorder recovery often benefits from a collaborative team, and I gladly coordinate care with registered dietitians, primary care providers, or specialists involved in your treatment.
 With your permission, we can work together to support both the psychological and nutritional aspects of recovery, ensuring you receive consistent, well-rounded care.

 • Absolutely.
 Many people seek help because their relationship with food or their body doesn’t feel healthy, even if they’re unsure how to label it.
 You don’t need a formal diagnosis to start therapy—if it’s impacting your well-being, it’s worth addressing.